 From Sunday – Tuesday we visited the local Doctor a few more times as my health had got a little worse so they gave me 2 more bottles of glucose.
 However, I then began to feel better.
 Yippee! 🙂 I began to vary my diet a little and I did not suffer for it so things were looking up!

-On Wednesday the new departments in the eye hospital were officially opened and the general hospital that the ashram have now taken over was opened too.
+On Wednesday the new departments in the eye hospital were officially opened and the general hospital that the ashram has now taken over was opened too.
 We went with Bhaishree and others, to participate in the puja before the opening.
 It was intimate and special.
 I’m so glad we could be part of it.

 The official opening of the general hospital: –

 That night we did the last thing that I really wanted to do.
 We went to see a school called Pragna Chakshu.
 It is a residential school for young children, teenagers and young adult females who are partially sighted or completely blind.
-They have now began caring for the elderly too.
+They have now begun caring for the elderly too.

 If you imagine the tears that a bride sheds during the vidai.
 These girls get married from and by THE couple who manage the school.
 They are a blind couple themselves.
 They stay there and look after and educate the residents.
 Many of the girls see these 2 special people as their parents.
-They may not have parents, they may have been abandoned as they were born out of wedlock or rejected because of their special need.
+They may not have parents, they may have been abandoned as they were born out of wedlock or rejected because of their special needs.
 Can you imagine how special this couple are to all the girls there?
 Their vidai must be so much more emotional for them.

 Most of the residents do not have a ‘family’ to visit during the holidays.

-Anyway it was amazing to see what they can do, the photos of previous weddings and the design of the building itself.
+Anyway, it was amazing to see what they can do, the photos of previous weddings and the design of the building itself.
 These girls can fry food, clean, iron clothes, fit fans into the ceiling of a room, sew and much more!
 Remember, they cannot see.
 Amazing 🙂

 Here are some photos of the ‘everyday’ activities that these girls can do: –

-Before we left we went to nearby village and helped members of the ashram distribute food to the poor.
+Before we left we went to a nearby village and helped members of the ashram distribute food to the poor.
 The way it works is that the villagers come forward and explain why they can’t earn or why they need more income.
 If the chief of the village verifies their position, they will receive food on a regular basis.

 We then left on Thursday and landed in London at 6:30 a.m.